 The MAHA is a one-year joint degree offered in partnership with the Fletcher School of Law and Diplomacy.
 The program offers an academic setting where mid-career professionals increase their range of skills and analytical abilities in the areas of nutrition, food policy, and economic, political and social development as they relate to humanitarian action in complex emergencies.
 Students study current and past humanitarian theories, programs, and policies through interactive courses with field experts.
 For their capstone, students explore a topic related to the humanitarian field in greater depth with the support of an adviser.

-The program is administered by the Feinstein International Center, a leading Tufts research and teaching center dedicated to improving humanitarian action.
+The program is administered by the Feinstein International Center, a leading research and teaching center at Tufts University dedicated to improving humanitarian action.
 The relationship with the center gives students the unique opportunity to work closely with the center’s faculty and researchers.

 Current students should refer to the degree requirement worksheet associated with their year of entry for the most accurate course requirements.